xmpp-ftw/xmpp-ftw-demo/contrib/upstart/README.md

-Ubuntu upstart setup script for XMPP-ftw
+Ubuntu upstart setup script for XMPP-FTW
 ========================================

 * copy this script to ```/etc/init``` (not /etc/init.d)